mota57/EFTriggerHelper/README.md

     }

 ```
-- make sure to pass the assymbly of only one concrete trigger class.
-Organize your trigger classes in one assembly.
+- Make sure to pass as parameter the assembly of one concrete trigger class.
+- Make sure to organize your trigger classes in one assembly.

 ```cs
         private DbContextTriggerHelper helper =  helper = new DbContextTriggerHelper(typeof(PersonTrigger).Assembly);